Labelled Well Quasi Ordered Classes of Bounded Linear Clique-Width: -Interpretations and Monoids

 \begin{lemma}[restate={bounded-forest-paths:theorem}, name={Characterising Well-Quasi-Orders}] Let $d \in \Nat$.
 The following properties are equivalent: \begin{enumerate} \item There is a bound on the length of \kl{bad forest paths} in $\RegMG{k}$ for all $k \leq d$. \item The class of \kl{monoid downcastings} of $\RegMG{d}$ is \kl{labelled-well-quasi-ordered} for the \kl{induced subgraph} relation. \end{enumerate} \proofref{bounded-forest-paths:theorem} \end{lemma}

+Let us underline the fact that no cleverness is needed in the proof of \cref{bounded-forest-paths:theorem}: it simply builds a \kl{well-quasi-ordering} inductively by applying product and subword constructions adapted to the \kl{monoid-labelled graphs}.
 To turn \cref{bounded-forest-paths:theorem} into a final theorem, one lacks a decision procedure, which we provide in the following lemma.
 The main idea is that the collection of \kl{bad forest paths} is definable in $\MSO$, and therefore the existence of a bound amounts to checking whether a regular language is bounded, which is decidable.

 \begin{lemma}[restate={decide-bounded-forest-paths:lemma}, name={Deciding Bounded Forest Paths}] Let $d \in \Nat$.
 It is decidable whether $\RegMG{d}$ contains \kl{bad forest paths} of unbounded length. \proofref{decide-bounded-forest-paths:lemma} \end{lemma}